levisawatz/Plasma_Flame_Radio/README.md

 ## Part 1: Plasma Flame
 <img src=".\Media\plasma flame.gif" height="200"  />

-My inspiriation from some youtube videos I've watched which show off flashy and dangerous plasma.
+My inspiriation for this project came from some youtube videos I've watched which show off flashy and dangerous plasma.
 It is a less deadly and budget friendly version of Styropyro's "fire death machine": https://youtu.be/UNisqZOAaAs?si=NMkZ1_NP11LKSfkR&t=481
 The main 10MHz oscillator uses a self resonant ZVS class E amplifier to drive the antenna.